MoAngwenyi/PortfolioProjects/Glow Skin - E-commerce Sales & Retail Analysis/README.md

 ## 📊 PROJECT OVERVIEW AND BACKGROUND

 Glow skin is a e-commerce company specializing in skincare based in Nairobi, Kenya and serving 5 african countries.
-This dashboard provides an end-to-end view of GlowSkin’s commercial performance by answering four critical business questions: Is revenue growth translating into profit?
-Are customers returning and creating long-term value?
-Which marketing channels drive efficient growth?
-And which products and inventory decisions strengthen or erode margins?
-By combining revenue, profitability, customer behavior, marketing efficiency, and product-level performance into a single analytical view, the dashboard enables leadership to distinguish profitable growth from cost-driven expansion, identify margin leakage from refunds and inefficient inventory turnover, and prioritize high-value customers, channels, and product categories that support sustainable, scalable growth.
+This dashboard provides an end-to-end view of GlowSkin’s commercial performance by answering three core business questions across Overview, Orders, and Products.
-The KPIs investigated are these metrics- ie orders, customers, and products in a span of January 2024 - December 2025.
+At an executive level, it evaluates whether revenue growth is translating into sustainable profitability, highlighting trends in total revenue, net margin, acquisition costs, and refund exposure.
+At the order level, it examines how customers generate value through repeat purchasing behavior, average order patterns, and refunds, helping assess the quality and durability of demand rather than volume alone.
+At the product and inventory level, the dashboard identifies which product categories and SKUs drive revenue and margin, and which introduce operational risk through high refunds or inefficient inventory turnover.

-The recommendations will be used by the executive & marketing teams to make decisions and allocate resources needed.
+By integrating financial, transactional, and product-level metrics from January 2024 to December 2025, this dashboard enables leadership to distinguish profitable growth from cost-driven expansion, uncover margin leakage across orders and inventory, and prioritize high-impact products and commercial levers.
+The insights are designed to support executive, marketing, and operations teams in allocating resources toward scalable growth, margin optimization, and risk reduction.

 I used Google Sheets and Power Query to clean the data.

 I used Power BI to create the dashboard.

 # Data Structure & Initial Checks